Manthan: Development and production

 The word manthan literally means "churning", and other meanings may be deep contemplation, the churning of facts, analysis aimed at a solution, or conclusion.
 The film traces a small set of poor farmers of Kheda district in Gujarat who had the vision and foresight to act in a way that was good for the society and not for the self alone.
 Under leaders like local social worker Tribhovandas Patel, who took up the cause of the farmers, lead to the formation of Kaira District Co-operative Milk Producers' Union.
 Soon the pattern was repeated in each district of Gujarat, which in turn led to the formation of Amul, a dairy cooperative in Anand, Gujarat in 1946, which is today, jointly owned by some 2.6 million milk producers in Gujarat, India.
+Amul is the acronym for Anand Milk Union Limited.

 Eventually, this led to the initiation of White Revolution of India in 1970, by creating a "Nationwide Milk Grid", and the setting up of Gujarat Co-operative Milk Marketing Federation Ltd. (GCMMF) in 1973, whose 500,000 members jointly financed the film, by donating Rs.
 2 each.
 Upon its release, truckloads of farmers came to see "their" film, thus making it a box office success.

+Release

+The film was released on Blu-ray by the UK-based distributor Second Run on 27 October 2025, based on the 4K restoration by Film Heritage Foundation.

 Restoration

-The film was digitally restored by the Film Heritage Foundation, led by Shivendra Singh Dungarpur and released at the 77th Cannes Film Festival.
-The screening was attended by Naseeruddin Shah and his wife Ratna Pathak, Shyam Benegal and Smita Patil's son, Prateik Babbar.
+The film was restored by Film Heritage Foundation at Prasad Studios, Chennai and L’Immagine Ritrovata Laboratory, in association with Gujarat Co-operative Milk Marketing Federation Ltd. (Amul), cinematographer Govind Nihalani, and director Shyam Benegal.
+The film was shot on Gevacolor, Eastman, and Kodak in the 1970s.
+Due to this, Govind Nihalani was unhappy with the final outcome at the time.
+After seeing the restored print, he was happy.
+The original camera negative from the NFAI and a 35 mm print preserved at the Film Heritage Foundation archive were used for the restoration.

+The film was repaired by FHF conservators.
+Prasad Lab in Chennai performed scanning and digital clean-up under the supervision of the Bologna-based L'Immagine Ritrovata lab.
+The restored version was selected for a world premiere at the Cannes Film Festival 2024‘s Cannes Classics strand.
+A special premiere of the restored film was held on World Milk Day - June 1, 2024 - at Eros Cinema in Mumbai that was attended by Shyam Benegal and the cast and crew of the film.
+The film was released in 51 cities and 101 cinemas across India on June 1 and 2, 2024.